 Professional Project ManagementFor minor repairs, a project may only require one or two individuals for a short period.
 However, larger projects can become complex.
-When you hire a professional, licensed masonry contractor in Allen, they have the expertise to oversee the entire project and work to ensure it is completed according to your budget, to your specifications, on time.
+When you hire a professional, licensed masonry contractor, they have the expertise to oversee the entire project and work to ensure it is completed according to your budget, to your specifications, on time.
 If you complete the project yourself, you likely pay retail prices for supplies.
 Since masonry contractors have industry connections, you can get the best pricing on construction materials, which can result in significant savings.

-What Are the Downsides to DIY Masonry Repair?If you notice cracks in the stone, brick, or concrete of your home, fixing on your own can be dangerous, especially if you have to get on a ladder to reach it easily.
+What Are the Downsides to DIY Masonry Repair?If you notice cracks in the brick, stone, or concrete of your home, fixing on your own can be dangerous, especially if you have to get on a ladder to reach it easily.
 Although adding mortar fills the crack, it may not correct the issue.
 Once a chip, fracture or other breach is visible, there may be underlying damage.
 Correctly fixing the issue requires preparing the surface.
 You can hide the defect, but the cracks will likely just come back.
 DIY kits may seem an economical way to go, but by not getting to the root of the problem, the damage can affect the structural integrity of your chimney, patio, wall or home.
 Having a professional correct a minor issue now can help you avoid major expenses later.
 When homeowners try their hand at masonry repair, many projects go sideways for reasons that aren’t immediately apparent.

 Waterproofing Old Mortar and BricksIf your home has a brick exterior or patio, you may decide to waterproof the brick to increase its lifespan.
 However, if you seal it while there is still moisture inside, you could trap it, causing the brick to break down faster.
 A professional mason can inspect the brick and determine if a sealant is necessary and whether a breathable water repellent or non-breathable sealant is beneficial.